EVNex review

 Evnex is a New Zealand company that designs and manufactures EV chargers in the land of the long white cloud.
 So the good news is their chargers are specifically designed for Australian and New Zealand conditions, while the bad news is… Well, there is no bad news.
 Everybody loves New Zealand.

 They make both single-phase and three-phase EV chargers.
 But the three-phase ones are for commercial use, so I’ll only give information on their single-phase residential charger.
-Its name and maximum power output in kilowatts (kW) are so important they get their own bullet point below:
+Here's its name and maximum power output in kilowatts (kW):

 • Evnex E2 single-phase EV charger - up to 7.4kW